aishaiyer/project-air-health/reports/data_sources.md

   Output: `data/processed/pm25_county_monthly_dmv.csv`

 If additional datasets are added (e.g., CMS hospitalizations or CDC WONDER mortality), this file should be updated with corresponding citations and links.
+This project is intended for educational and research demonstration purposes and does not constitute public health guidance.